Aseelsamer/reading-notess/class09.md

 Forms can be sent using two forms : -With the get method -With the post method

-The <input> element is used to create several different form controls.
+The -input- element is used to create several different form controls.
 The value of the type attribute determines what kind of input they will be creating.
-The <textarea> element is used to create a mutli-line text input.
+The -textarea- element is used to create a mutli-line text input.
 Unlike other input elements this is not an empty element.
 It should therefore have an opening and a closing tag.

 A drop down list box allows users to select one option from a drop down list.
-The <select> element is used to create a drop down list box.
-It contains two or more <option> elements.
+The -select- element is used to create a drop down list box.
+It contains two or more -option- elements.
-The <button> element was
+The -button- element was
 introduced to allow users more control over how their buttons appear, and to allow other elements to appear inside the button.

 #LISTS,TABLES AND FORMS :
 The list-style-type property allows you to control the shape or style of a bullet point (also known as a marker).
-It can be used on rules that apply to the <ol>, <ul>, and <li> elements.
+It can be used on rules that apply to the -ol-, -ul-, and -li- elements.
 You can specify an image to act as a bullet point using the list-style-image property.

 the list-styleposition property indicates whether the marker should appear on the inside or the outside of the box.